 BIOGRAPHY

-María Dusamp is a multidisciplinary artist based in New York whose work spans fine arts, fabrication, and education.
-After earning her BFA with Distinction from Pratt Institute and MFA from the School of Visual Arts, she has established herself through numerous exhibitions, including recent shows at the Pfizer Building and The Clemente Soto Velez Cultural Center.
-Her work has gained recognition through various platforms, including features in Art Zealous and Quiet Lunch.
-Dusamp has contributed to significant projects, notably working on theatrical fabrication for Laurie Anderson, and has shared her expertise through workshops at institutions like Howie The Harp Community Access.
-Her curatorial work includes projects at Starta Arta and Equity Gallery, demonstrating her commitment to both creating and facilitating artistic discourse.
+María Dusamp is a Colombian sculptor based in New York whose work explores memory, resilience, and the stories that can only be told through form.
+After earning her BFA with Distinction from Pratt Institute and MFA from the School of Visual Arts, she has exhibited at venues including Wassaic Project, Collar Works, and The Clemente Soto Vélez Cultural Center.
+Her work has been featured in Art Zealous, Dear Artists Project, and Quiet Lunch, among other platforms.
+Dusamp extends her practice through teaching workshops at institutions like Howie The Harp Community Access and curatorial projects at Starta Arta and Equity Gallery, fostering artistic dialogue within her community.

 ARTIST STATEMENT